 He was diagnosed with cardiomyopathy and his dog Magnus was there to support him all round the clock.

 Dogs are absolutely the loveliest and most adorable human companions.
 They are the most faithful and never leave the side of the ones they love.
-A video of a dog sticking close to a man with heart illness is becoming going viral on the internet.
+A video of a dog sticking close to a man with a heart illness is gaining the attention of people online.
 Brian Benson has cardiomyopathy, a disorder that makes it difficult for the heart to pump blood to the rest of the body.
-During the therapy, though, his service dog remained at his side at all times, per NDTV.
+During the therapy, though, his service dog remained at his side at all times, reported NDTV.

-The video demonstrating Benson's remarkable friendship with his dog Magnus is going viral on the internet.
+The video demonstrating Benson's remarkable friendship with his dog Magnus is gaining traction on social media.
 It shows the 6-year-old labrador dog standing beside a hospital bed.
 The dog is seen following the man around everywhere and even consoles him by laying next to him.
 Benson stated on Instagram that his service dog was permitted to accompany him.
 He wrote, "Having him there helped not only me, but he calmed my daughters as well.
 Magnus being with me 24/7 meant more to me than he will ever know.
 I am beyond grateful for my boy."